• HOME

 Dante’s Train: A Beautiful Train Ride From Faenza To Florence

 Ever heard of Dante’s Train?
-Starting in Faenza and ending in Florence, the scenic train ride leads you across gentle hills, cultivated fields, and thick forests, from Emilia Romagna to Tuscany.
-A short itinerary, with a lot to do and see along the way.
+The scenic train ride starts in Faenza and ends in Florence (or vice versa), leading you across gentle hills, cultivated fields, and thick forests from Emilia Romagna to Tuscany.
+A short itinerary with a lot to do and see along the way.
 The perfect choice to immerse yourself in nature and discover a piece of Italy off-the-beaten-track and at a slow pace.

 Vie di Dante - Landscape between Marradi and Brisighella